Identifying the enemy and his tactics will help me to increasingly depend less on myself

-3) When I became a Christian the Holy Spirit came into my life and He wants me to follow the Truth, not be conformed to what the world says.
-He wants to modify my worldview to conform to the Truth.
+3) When I became a Christian, the Holy Spirit came into my life and He wants me to follow His Truth, and not be conformed to what the world says.
+He wants to transform (modify) my worldview to conform to His Truth.

 John 16:13-15 When the Spirit of truth comes, He will guide you into all the truth.
 For He will not speak on His own, but He will speak whatever He hears.
 He will also declare to you what is to come.
 He will glorify Me, because He will take from what is Mine and declare it to you.…